harisaravananm/Natural-language-processing/README.md

 # Natural-language-processing

-This project demonstrates the use of state-of-the-art natural language processing libraries, spaCy and Stanford NLP (Stanza), to perform key NLP tasks including tokenization, part-of-speech tagging, named entity recognition (NER), and dependency parsing.
+This project demonstrates the use of state-of-the-art natural language processing libraries, spaCy and Stanford NLP, to perform key NLP tasks including tokenization, part-of-speech tagging, named entity recognition (NER), and dependency parsing.

 Features
 Fast and efficient tokenization and POS tagging with spaCy